ferrichromeAlt/ferrichromeAlt/README.md

 | 🦋 Bluesky      | [ferrichrome@bsky.social](bluesky:ferrichrome@bsky.social) |
 | 🗫 Discord      | [@ferri.chrome](discord:@ferri.chrome)                     |

+> [!WARNING]
+> I may not always respond to communications immediately; I'm still in school and have a busy schedule.
+The fastest way to reach me is via E-mail, which I most often check.
+Thanks for your patience!

-My vCard is available upon request.
+🖹 My vCard is available upon request.
 My FOAF description is available [on my website](https://davidswindle.w3spaces.com/foaf.xml).

+🖹 My ORCID ID is `0009-0001-7560-4357`.

-I'm fourteen years old as of this commit.
+I'm fourteen years old as of this commit. **NO sexual content/NSFW messages please!**

+🌐 **¦** I speak English (natively) **¦** Yo hablo Español **¦** Mi parolas Esperanton **¦** mi pwedas toke seguratok' **¦** mi kama sona e toki pona

 I use xe/xem/xyrs pronouns.
 In Esperanto, I use ri/ria pronouns.
 In Spanish, I prefer elle.
-I speak English (natively) * Yo hablo Español * Mi parolas Esperanton * mi pwedas toke seguratok' * mi kama sona e toki pona

 <!---
 ferrichromeAlt/ferrichromeAlt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.